 Gaspart

-Enron owns 100% of Gaspart, which owns Enron’s interest in the seven Gaspart LDCs.
-Gaspart is managed and administered through a Board of Officers and a Board of Directors.
-The Board of Directors is currently composed of between five to eight individuals appointed to two-year terms.
-The Board of Directors elects a Board of Officers comprised of two or three individuals serving two-year terms.
+As of closing, Enron will own 100% of Gaspart, which owns Enron’s interest in the seven Gaspart LDCs.
+Gaspart is managed and administered through an Administrative Council and Board of Officers.
+The Administrative Council is currently composed of between five and eight individuals appointed to two-year terms.
+The Administrative Council elects a Board of Officers comprised of two or three individuals serving two-year terms.
 The Board of Officers may include a president, an operations officer and a financial officer.
-The officers represent the company at the direction of the Board of Directors.
+The officers represent the company at the direction of the Administrative Council.

 Gaspart LDCs

-Holders of common stock in the Gaspart LDCs are entitled to participate in the General Shareholder Assembly.
+Holders of voting stock in the Gaspart LDCs are entitled to participate in the General Shareholder Assembly.
 Certain corporate actions, including the appointment of corporate officers and individuals to the Administrative Council (or board of directors) require the affirmative vote of at least 66% of the General Shareholder Assembly.
 Other corporate actions, including mergers, amendments to the bylaws and dissolution of the company, require an 80% supermajority of the General Shareholder Assembly.
 According to each shareholders agreement, Copel or the relevant State controls 51% of the common shares of the LDC.

 The General Shareholders Assembly selects the members of the Administrative Council of each Gaspart LDC.
 The Administrative Council has five members and five alternates.
 Copel or the relevant State, as the controlling shareholder, is entitled to appoint the president of the Administrative Council and two additional council members and their alternates.
-Gaspart and Petrobrás, as minority shareholders, are each entitled to appoint one of the remaining two members, one of whom shall be the vice president.
+Gaspart and Petrobrás, as minority shareholders, are entitled to appoint the remaining two members, one of whom shall be the vice president.
 Most important corporate decisions require the unanimous approval of the Administrative Council.
 This gives both Petrobrás and Gaspart effective veto control over these matters.
-Each member of the Administrative Council is elected for a two-year term.
+Each member of the Administrative Council is elected for a three-year term.

 The Administrative Council selects a Board of Officers, which is comprised of a president, the vice president, referenced above, a technical-commercial officer and a finance and management officer.
 Copel or the relevant State, as the majority shareholder, is entitled to select the President, while the other shareholders select the Technical Commercial Director and the Financial Administrative Director.
 All deliberations of the Board of Officers must be unanimously approved by all board members.
 This gives both Gaspart and Petrobrás effective veto control over this body as well.